 You play as a shaggy-haired man (boy), per usual.
-By 2017 it would have really been nice to be able to play as a female character.
-It looks like the “support” person is a girl, as freaking always, because it’s a woman’s job to support men, right?
-Ugh.
+By 2017 it would have really been nice to be able to play as a girl character.
+It looks like the “support” person is a girl, as freaking always, whatever.
 Anyway, your main character breaks up what appears to be an attempted rape, then gets sued by the guy who’s assaulting the woman, and you get probation.
-Sounds like rape culture to me.
 Since it’s Japan (or so the logic goes) you have to transfer schools and live in the attic of a cafe this random guy owns.
 Thanks mom and dad!
 At the school you’re immediately labeled as a delinquent because … people don’t want you breaking up their rapes?
 Then it becomes obvious that the volleyball coach, Kamoshida, is – wait for it – a rapist!
 Will these rapes I have to break up never end?!
 The answer is no. A student friend-of-a-friend is raped by Kamoshida and attempts suicide at the school.
 It’s the job of you and your plucky band of outsiders to stop this monster by infiltrating his heart!
-Because we live in rape culture and no one will go to the police, this is the underlying message.

 It’s not just the rape, but how it’s treated.
 It’s twofold.
 One the one hand Kamoshida is simply seen as “lustful” or “unable to control his passions.”
 This makes it clear that no one on the Atlus team has dealt with rape in anything but theory.
 Because it’s pretty much never about sex, and always about power.
 The ability to debase and break someone, that is the point.
 Kamoshida’s “palace” is filled with statues of female torsos in underwear, just breasts and butts, and your teammate Anne is low-key harassed throughout.
 A sexualized version of her is the palace’s “Princess” wearing a leopard bikini and cat ears.
 Ironically, when her persona Carmen awakens, Anne’s in a more than skin tight red leather catsuit, complete with tail and boob window.
 Is it the Carmen from the opera where she won’t marry a guy so he murders her?
 It is.
 When Anne fights in battle she arches her back and sticks out her butt as far as possible, doing the standard back breaking sexualized pose.
 Her actual character is more sexualized than the Princess of Kamoshida’s fantasy world.
 Why?
 She’s also the Lovers tarot arcana … of course.

 The first palace itself has other issues.
 Like how you have to fight a giant penis!
-The mini-boss before you fight Kamoshida looks a lot like Slime, except it has a penis shaped head that’s covered with … white stuff.
-My boyfriend looked at it and said, “Not exactly subtle, is it?”
+My boyfriend looked at the monster in question and said, “Not exactly subtle, is it?”
 Subtle it was not.
 Then the penis monster (called Demon of Lust or something similar) keeps staring at the only female character in your party, Ann.
 Yes, the penis monster only attacks the girl.
 Screw you, Atlus.
 When you finally, finally fight Kamoshida he turns into a huge naked person monster with no penis and a bunch of baby gimps attached to him, then drinks out of a goblet filled with naked women.
 When you finally get his “treasure” he repents and goes back to the real world.
 He admits to physical abuse and “sexual harassment” … just “sexual harassment.”
 He totally leaves out raping the student.
 Just leaves it out.
 So the PENIS MONSTER is fine, but Kamoshida can’t admit to rape?
 Would that be too unpleasant for players?
-This is such a fuck you to actual victims of rape.
+This is such a f*** you to actual victims of rape.
 So this guy will rape you, then talk about it in polite euphemism.
 Rape will motivate the players, but no one want to hear about it, it’s just too unpleasant.
-Fuck that.
+F*** that.